jbcodeforce/aws-studies/docs/index.md

 * Maintaining roles is more efficient than maintaining users.
 When you assume a role, IAM dynamically provides temporary credentials that expire after a defined period of time, between 15 minutes and 36 hours.

 * When connected to an EC2 machine via ssh or using EC2 instance connect, we need to set the IAM roles for who can use the EC2.
-A command like `aws iam list-users` will not work until a role it attached.
+A command like `aws iam list-users` will not work until a role is attached.

 To authorize access to a EC2 instance, we use IAM Roles.
-The DemoEC2Role, for example, is defined to access EC2 in read only:
+The `DemoEC2Role`, for example, is defined to access EC2 in read only:

 ![](./images/aws-iam-role.png)